 USING PROTEIN FOR WEIGHT LOSS

 Protein can work effectively to encourage significant weight loss.
 It is recommended you get between 80 — 120 grams of protein per day to aid satiety and repair.
 The best way to use protein for weight loss is to use it as a meal replacement.
 Start the day with a morning smoothie for breakfast after your workout.
-To find out exactly the right amount of protein for you, check out our Protein Calculator.

 The best way to use protein for weight loss is to use it as a meal replacement.
 Start the day with a morning smoothie for breakfast after your workout.